elliottw/hugo-tufte/README.md

 - The original repo: [shawnohare/hugo-tufte](https://github.com/shawnohare/hugo-tufte)
 - Second repo: [slashformotion/hugo-tufte](https://github.com/slashformotion/hugo-tufte)
-- This ([loikein/hugo-tufte](https://github.com/loikein/hugo-tufte)) is now the _de facto_ third repo although my original intension was only to make a few tweaks.
+- This is a fork of ([loikein/hugo-tufte](https://github.com/loikein/hugo-tufte)) which is now the _de facto_ third repo although my original intension was only to make a few tweaks.

 ## Quickstart